kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 We will add the following e2e autoscaling tests:

 - External metric failure triggers fallback after threshold is reached, using configured replica count
+- HPA status condition `ExternalMetricFallbackActive` is set to True when fallback activates
 - Success in retrieving external metric resets the failure count and resumes normal scaling
 - HPA uses max() of healthy metric calculations and fallback replica counts
 - Fallback respects HPA min/max replica constraints